edgarpf/aws-cda-tips/README.md

 - Any objects uploaded prior to versioning will have the version ID as NULL.

+- Multi-part upload API allows you to stop and resume uploads

 - Multi-Object Delete can be used to delete a large number of objects.

 - x-amz-server-side-encryption will cause an object to be SSE.

 - 100 is the maximum number of S3 buckets by default allowed per AWS account.

+- By default, all Amazon S3 resources—buckets, objects, and related subresources (for example, lifecycleconfiguration and website configuration)—are private.

 - S3 bucket policies require a Principal be defined.

+- To host your static website, you configure an Amazon S3 bucket for website hosting and then upload your website content to the bucket.
+The website is then available at the region-specific website endpoint of the bucket: <bucket-name>.s3-website-<AWS-region>.amazonaws.com

 ## SNS